Simple Weekday Sourdough Bread Recipe

 2. Autolyse with Levain – 5:00 p.m. after work

-An autolyse4 gives our dough a chance for the flour to fully hydrate and begins the gluten development process (all without kneading).
+Performing an autolyse gives our dough a chance for the flour to fully hydrate and begin the gluten development process (all without kneading).
+I typically don’t do an autolyse with the levain included, but we’ll do that in this simple weekday sourdough bread recipe because it’s a short period.

 Add all the ingredients below to a mixing bowl.
-Mix with wet hands until all dry bits are incorporated.
-Cover, and keep somewhere at warm room temperature for 20 minutes.
+Mix with wet hands until all the dry bits are incorporated.
+Cover and keep somewhere warm at room temperature for 20 minutes.

 Note: the water in the table below is 50g less than the total water for this recipe; the water (and the salt) are held back for the next mixing step.